To contact a member of our team, please call the front desk at (503) 935-5243

-Fun Fact: Jessica has three boys (ages 20, 18, and 13) and is going to be a first time grandma in the fall of 2018.
+Fun Fact: Jessica has three sons and is going to be a first time grandma in the fall of 2018.
 It’s a girl!
-She also has a ten year old Boston Terrier named Frank.
+She also has a Boston Terrier named Frank.
 He has an under bite and is the love of her life.

 John joined Community Pathways as a personal agent in May 2018.
 He has worked in the field of developmental disabilities for about two years, first as a DSP at a day program, then as a job coach working with a small group and providing supports in community employment.
 John previously worked with people without homes in both Portland and Chicago.

-As a personal agent, John looks forward to empowering individuals with a developmental disability to make responsible choices with authority.
+As a personal agent, John looks forward to empowering individuals with a developmental disability to be self-determined and make responsible choices.
 The professional values that drive John’s personal best practices are respect, camaraderie, trust, and challenge.
-He is excited to apply them in a new context.
+He is excited to apply them in his role as a PA.

 John’s favorite thing about Community Pathways is that it is a supportive environment where people are committed to helping each other better support the individuals we serve.